The Government of Ancient Athens

 The political practices of Athenian democracy are relevant to understanding how democracies function in the world today.
 Although severely limited, there was civic participation, voting rights, and legislative bodies (the Assembly and the Council of 500).
 There was a constitution and an assumption of the rule of law presided over by magistrates and juries made up of citizens.
 More information about Athenian democracy is available at a resourcesforhistoryteachers wikipage on the Government of Ancient Athens.

 Greek City-States, Their Governments, and the Demise of Athenian Democracy

 Democracy was not the only form of government among the city-states of ancient Greece.
-In Thebes, and other city-states as well, a small group of land-owning aristrocrats (known as the "Oligoi" or the few) governed the community, a form of government called "Oligarchia" (or rule of the few) which has become the modern term Arnush, 2005).
-There was also (rule by one individual who inherited the position by birth) and (rule by a leader who seized power).or rule by a small group (
+In Thebes, and other city-states as well, a small group of land-owning aristocrats (known as the "Oligoi" or the few) governed the community, a form of government called "Oligarchia" (or rule of the few) which has become the modern term or rule by a small group (Arnush, 2005).
+There was also (rule by one individual who inherited the position by birth) and (rule by a leader who seized power).

 For a short period, Thebes was the leading power in the region, its position maintained in part by the Sacred Band, an elite fighting force made up of pairs of male homosexual lovers who defeated armies from Athens and Sparta between 382 and 335 B.C.E. before the Band was totally defeated by the forces of the Macedonian King Philip II and his son Alexander the Great in 338 B.C.E.
 Philip became ruler of Greece, effectively ending the era of Athenian democracy.
 You can learn more from the book The Sacred Band: Three Hundred Theban Lovers Fighting to Save Greek Freedom by James Romm (2021).